bentoml/BentoML/docs/source/frameworks/onnx.rst

 .. seealso::

-   :ref:`Building a Service <concepts/service:Service and APIs>` for how to create a prediction service with BentoML.
+   :ref:`Building a Service <concepts/service:Service APIs>` for how to create a prediction service with BentoML.

 .. tab-set::